 Performance marketing investments in new buyer acquisition is determined by aggregating online advertising spend across various channels, including search engine optimization, search engine marketing, video and social media used for buyer acquisition.
 Our performance marketing investments exclude certain fixed costs, including out of home advertising and fixed labor costs.
-Our performance marketing investment and investment in accordance with GAAP and should not be considered as an alternative to sales and marketing expenses.
+Our performance marketing investment affers from sales and marketing sepenses presented in accordance with GAAP and should not be considered as an alternative to sales and marketing expenses.
 Our performance marketing investment has limitations as an analytical tool, including that it does not reflect certain expenditures necessary to the operation of our business, and should not be considered in isolation.
-Certain fixed costs are excluded from performance marketing investments engresent our direct variable costs related to buyer acquisition and its corresponding revenue generation. tROI measures the efficiency of such variable marketing investments and is an indicator actively used by management to make day-to-day operational decisions.
+Certain fixed costs are excluded from performance marketing investments and related tROI calculations because performance marketing investments represent our direct variable costs related to buyer acquisition and its corresponding revenue generation. tROI measures the efficiency of such variable marketing investments and is an indicator actively used by management to make day-to-day operational decisions.